Lehlohonolo-Saohatse/data-analytics-portfolio/projects/data-handling-and-analyzing-with-python/README.md

 ## 🙋 About Me

-I'm **Your Name**, a dedicated data analyst with a passion for using Python and data science platforms like Kaggle to uncover actionable insights.
+I'm **Lehlohonolo Saohatse**, a dedicated data analyst with a passion for using Python and data science platforms like Kaggle to uncover actionable insights.
 This project reflects my proficiency in data cleaning and analysis.

 ---